Haseebk0678/HaseebKhan3140Lab/README.md

 ## Lab 1

-Run the command below to for lab1
+While in the folder HaseebKhan3140Lab (the main folder) run the command below to for lab1
 ```bash
 make lab1
 ```